mfthomps/Labtainers/README.md

 so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+May 30, 2018
+- Extended new\_lab\_setup.py to permit identification of the base image to use
+- Create new version of centos-log that includes centralized logging.
+- Assessment validation was not accepting "time\_not\_during" option.
+- Begin to integrate Labtainer Master for managing Labtainers from a Docker container.

 May 25, 2018
 - Remove 10 second sleeps from various services.
 Was delaying xinetd responses, breaking automated tests.